Glen Walker

-Glen Joe Walker (born January 16, 1952) is an American former professional football punter who played two seasons with the Los Angeles Rams of the National Football League (NFL).
-He played college football at Los Angeles Harbor College and the University of Southern California.
+Glen Joe Walker (born January 16, 1952) is an American former professional football player who was a punter for two seasons with the Los Angeles Rams of the National Football League (NFL).
+He played college football at Los Angeles Harbor College before transferring to the USC Trojans.
 He also played for the Los Angeles Express of the United States Football League (USFL).

 Early life and college

 Glen Joe Walker was born on January 16, 1952, in Torrance, California.
-He attended Gardena High School in Los Angeles, California and earned All-L.A.
+He attended Gardena High School in Los Angeles, California, and earned All-L.A.
 City Section honors his senior year in 1969.

 He was a placekicker and punter at Los Angeles Harbor College in 1970.
 He then served three years in the United States Army before returning to Los Angeles Harbor College in 1974, resuming his role as both placekicker and punter.
 He was inducted into the school's Athletic Hall of Fame in 2009.

 Walker then transferred to play for the USC Trojans, and was a two-year letterman from 1975 to 1976.
 In 1976, he converted 10 of 19 field goals, 41 of 48 extra points, and punted 57 times for 2,138 yards.